Cats can be picky at the best of times, from their sleeping quarters to their food. Their litter box is another area where they can

 Several customers report that the door repeatedly gets stuck, so it needs to be used without the door for best results.
 This is disappointing because this door issue can cause even more hesitation in picky cats.

 2. Van Ness High Sides Cat Litter Pan — Best Value

 |Size||25 x 17.75 x 9 inches|

 Sometimes all a picky cat needs is a simple pan litter box with high sides to make them feel comfortable.
 The Van Ness litter pan is just that: a simple, inexpensive litter box.
 It is the best litter box for picky cats for the money.
 The box has a highly polished finish that is odor and stain-resistant and is great to look at.
 The high sides will prevent messy cats that like to dig from scattering litter all over the floor, which makes it ideal for multiple cat households.
 The litter box is made in the U.S.A. from 20% recycled content.

 The only issue that we found with this litter box is the lack of non-slip pads on the bottom, which can cause the tray to slip and possibly even deter your cat from using it.

-3. Whisker Litter-Robot Automatic Self-Cleaning Cat Litter Box — Premium Option
+3. Whisker Litter-Robot Auto Cat Litter Box — Premium Choice

 |Material:||Plastic and Polypropylene|